Find out what mediation is and how it works in North Yorkshire.

 The local authority will always take part and the mediation must be arranged within 30 calendar days from when the mediation service told them.

 The mediation meeting will be about three to four hours long, sometimes less, held in a local room near to you.
 You can bring a family member, friend or someone else to support you.

 What you need to do

-If you have received a letter from the local authority saying they have decided not to access for an education, health and care assessment or not offering a plan, you have two calendar months from the date of this letter to contact Kids mediation.
+If you have received a letter from the local authority saying they have decided not to apply for an education, health and care assessment or that they will not offer a plan, you have two calendar months from the date of this letter to contact Kids mediation.